Playbooks And Workflows¶

 Workflow setup depends on the configured agent id workflow-designer.
 Downstream builds that keep workflows enabled should keep that agent in their app config, or intentionally update the workflow setup policy in code and config together.

 Playbooks appear across Desktop, Cloud, and Gateway deployments according to the product mode.
-The release and packaging names for those modes are defined in OSS Packaging and Gateway Migration.
+The release and packaging names for those modes are defined in Packaging and Gateway Product Modes.

 The product rule is simple: